through an innovative educational organisation using a kaupapa Māori approach to release the potential of Māori learners and their whānau

 Ka moe a Henare Waitoa ia Amiria Karaka ōku tīpuna Ka puta ko Togi Waitoa I te taha o tōku mama ko tēnei tōku whakapapa

 Conrad Waitoa is my name.
-I’ve inherited the mana and dignity of my genealogy.
-My mountains stand proudly as the my rivers ripple gently past.
+I have inherited the mana and dignity of my genealogy.
+My mountains stand proudly as my rivers ripple gently past.
 My marae have the reverences and warmth that allows me to be proud of my hapū and to stand tall amongst my iwi.

-Our Inspire In Education logo, was proudly designed by 5 gifted Māori tauira (learners) from Havelock North Intermediate School in Hawkes Bay, Aotearoa.
+Our Inspire In Education logo was proudly designed by five gifted Māori tauira (learners) from Havelock North Intermediate School in Hawkes Bay, Aotearoa.

-Our superstars are pictured below, to Mātua Conrad Waitoa right are Sophie (Year 7), Tyler, Jason, Tiaho, Dayton all in Year 8.
+Our superstars are pictured below, to Mātua Conrad Waitoa right are Sophie (Year Seven), Tyler, Jason, Tiaho, Dayton all in Year 8.

 Founder, Mātua Conrad Waitoa, wanted the rangatahi to create and to be part of the design process.
 After a kōrero explaining the kaupapa of Inspire In Education, the students were set the task of creating and then presenting their ideas to the rōpū (group).
-With the guidance and support from Jamie Twigg and his experienced team at 543 Design, based in Napier, Hawkes Bay, we were able to take the best of the free hand, computer generated logo designs and narrow down to 3 possible.
+With the guidance and support from Jamie Twigg and his experienced team at 543 Design, based in Napier, Hawkes Bay, we were able to take the best of the freehand, computer-generated logo designs and narrow down to three possible.
 Before finalising, we sought advice from our kaumātua Tom Mulligan, Papa, Togi Waitoa and Nanny Mary Waitoa

-The Koru represents Inspire In Educations growth and new beginnings and sit behind the Taonga.
+The Koru represents Inspire In Educations growth and new beginnings and sits behind the Taonga.

 The Taonga represents the tauira (students) and whānau (family).
-This represents the fostering and support of strong relationships and well-being.
+This represents the fostering and support of healthy relationships and well-being.